This little orb gives off the glow of a lamp twice its size.

 This 400-thread-count duvet cover looks like something that’d go for several hundred dollars at Bloomingdale’s.

-These simple, wooden plant stands from Areaware will work for succulents, as well as candles.
+These simple wooden plant stands from Areaware would work for succulents as well as for candles.

 While we’re on the subject of succulents, they would look great in this festive planter.

-If you want a proper plant, might we suggest this bird of paradise.
-Meanwhile, who knew you could order actual plants on Amazon?
+If you want a proper plant, might we suggest this bird-of-paradise.

-This isn’t so much décor as it is a truly functional object (a small space heater, for those cold winter nights) that happens to not be hideous.
+This isn’t so much décor as it is a functional object that happens to not be hideous: a small space heater, for those cold winter nights.

-It’s hard to get excited about a trash can, but we really dig this teal one from Umbra.
+It’s hard to get excited about a trash can, but we really dig this gray one from Umbra.